-I am bitter about a lot of things, but all of that in the previous five paragraphs, oddly enough, was not the grounds for divorcing my family.
-They are all part of the backdrop for one brief, tragic scene within the comedy that was the Delicious Christmas Holiday two years ago that finally put me over the edge.
+I'm bitter about many things, but all of that, oddly enough, was not the grounds for divorcing my family.
+They are all part of the backdrop for one brief, tragic scene within the comedy that was the Delicious Christmas Holiday that finally put me over the edge.

-As I usually do right about the time that I did, I kicked off the usual Delicious Holiday Dinner deliberations by calling Mom.
+As I usually do, I kicked off the usual Delicious Holiday Dinner deliberations by calling Mom.
 Or so I thought I was "kicking it off."
 Little did I know that the rest of my family had failed to include me in dinner planning that had taken place several days before.
 It wasn't a big deal, as I have said, to be forgotten in that way.
 It was, however, a big deal when Mom told me what the plan was.

-Sister’s house (as usual).
-Early evening (no surprise).
-No cooking whatsoever because she had already bought an entire pre-cooked, all you can heat-n-eat, Holiday Ham dinner out of a box.
+No cooking because Mom had already bought an entire pre-cooked, all you can heat-n-eat, Holiday Ham dinner out of a box.

 I was speechless.

-On the inside, however, I was going through every stage of post traumatic stress and shock on silent, turbo speed while my Mom continued to explain with words like "so much easier," "no clean up," and, the one that haunts me even two years later...
+I was going through every stage of PTSD and shock on silent, turbo speed while my Mom continued to explain with words like "so much easier," "no clean up," and, the one that haunts me even now years later...

-We were going to microwave our holiday ham dinner for 12 people.
+We were going to microwave our holiday dinner for 12.

-The dead silence on my end of the line must have been a hint to Mom that something was Not.
+The dead-ass silence on my end of the line must have been a hint to Mom that something was Not.
 O. K.